vijayraavi/architecture-center/docs/cloud-adoption/governance/identity-baseline/overview.md

 ## Developing Identity Baseline governance policy statements

 The following six steps offer examples and potential options to consider when developing Identity Baseline governance.
-Use each step as a starting point for discussions within your Cloud Governance team and with affected business, and IT teams across your organization to establish the policies and processes needed to mitigate identity-related risks.
+Use each step as a starting point for discussions within your Cloud Governance team and with affected business, and IT teams across your organization to establish the policies and processes needed to manage identity-related risks.

 <!-- markdownlint-disable MD033 -->